apache/airflow/docs/concepts.rst

     :end-before: [END dag_decorator_usage]

 .. note:: Note that Airflow will only load DAGs that appear in ``globals()``.
 Which means you need to make sure to have a variable for your returned DAG in the module scope.
 Otherwise Airflow won't detect your decorated DAG.
-In addition, you may want to make your dag variable named ``DAG`` such that Airflow doesn't skip this module when the ``DAG_DISCOVERY_SAFE_MODE`` is activated.

 .. _concepts:executor_config: